Collinformatics/HTB-Connected/README.md

 - We've got write permissions for logrotate.

-Were going to write a reverse shell to logrotate, but first check which ports are currently in use:
+Were going to write a reverse shell command in logrotate, but first check which ports are currently in use:

 	$ ss -ntlp
 	State      Recv-Q Send-Q Local Address:Port               Peer Address:Port